MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 14. Copyright Page    <a name="copyrightpage"></a>
 This page shows the copyright information for the EssenChelle Oil Company.
 The link to the page can be found in the footer section.
 When used it will open the page in a new tab.
+The Copyright Page was created with [EasyLegalDocs.com](https://easylegaldocs.com/templates/notices/copyright-notice/)

 <br>